Marcellis/mad-codelabs/docs/level1-task1/level1-task1.md

 ### Enable viewbinding

-Just like the example, make sure to enable viewbinding in `app.gradle`.
+Just like the example, make sure to enable viewbinding in `app/build.gradle`.

 ### Import drawables